britram/quic-base-drafts/draft-ietf-quic-recovery.md

 send and packets may still be in flight.
 A sender can be blocked from sending new data in the future if packets are left in flight.
 Under these conditions, a sender SHOULD mark any packets still in flight as lost.
-If a sender wishes to establish delivery of packets still in flight, it MAY send an ack-eliciting packet and re-arm the PTO timer instead.
+If a sender wishes to establish delivery of packets still in flight, it MAY send an ack-provoking packet and re-arm the PTO timer instead.